radius-project/design-notes/resources/2024-10-dapr-bindings.md

 - converter functions
 - processor functions

-Functional tests must cover:
+Functional tests proposed:
-- Using a binding in a sample application.
-The direction (input/output) of the binding is not important for this test.
-The external system can a simple Redis or even nothing at all with bindings that don't require an external system such a [CRON binding](https://docs.dapr.io/reference/components-reference/supported-bindings/cron/).
+- Using a binding in a sample application (the direction, input/output, of the binding is not important for this test).
+The external system can be something simple like Redis or a [CRON binding](https://docs.dapr.io/reference/components-reference/supported-bindings/cron/) that doesn't require an external system.
-- Using a binding with a secret-store indirection.
-This will require a secret store to be created and used in the binding.
+- Using a binding with secret-store indirection, which will require creating and using a secret store in the binding.

 ## Security